null

 Your child’s shoes should hold at the heel and prevent slipping, while allowing ‘wiggle room’ at the front.
 This is also what we call ‘growing room built in’ and this should be a thumb's width of space between the end of the longest toe and the end of the shoe.

-It’s important that shoes are fitted correctly and that shoes that are too small are exchanged or returned before use.
-There is a school of thought that you can ‘wear in’ shoes but quality school shoes are unlikely to give in around the foot as they are designed to support the foot through all of its physical activity, so we do not recommend it.
-Instead, we recommend buying new school shoes during the summer holidays and wearing them for a few hours each day before going back to school.
-Especially for little ones who will have got used to a carefree summer with bare feet or in sandals.
-Heavier winter school shoes will feel quite different and might take some getting used to.
+It’s important to check the fit and exchange or return any shoes that don't fit properly before use.
+We recommend buying shoes during the summer holidays and wearing them for a few hours each day before going back to school, specially for little ones who might have got used to a carefree summer with bare feet or wearing sandals.
+Enclosed quality leather school shoes will feel quite different and might take some getting used to.

 See our extensive collection of children’s shoes.